arohmishra/password-generator/README.md

 This program is a password generator program .
-I have used python language for genrating secured password for our personal details.
+I have used python language for generating secured password for our personal details.
-I have used an algorithm that have letters numbers and symbols mixed up.
+I have used an algorithm that generates mixed up password using letters, numbers and symbols .